KhartesViewer/khartes/README.md

 fragments.
 Recall that a given `Visible` fragment's mesh will not be overlaid on the Fragment View unless that fragment is also `Active`.

-In general use, only one fragment at a time can be actve; if you set a fragment to be active by clicking its `Active` check box, the previously active fragment will be deactivated.
+In general use, only one fragment at a time can be active; if you set a fragment to be active by clicking its `Active` check box, the previously active fragment will be deactivated.
 An exception will be discussed as an advanced topic below.

 As for the remaining columns in the Fragments tab:

+The third column, `Mesh Visible`, controls the visibility of the mesh that is shown in the Fragment View.
+Note that this setting has an effect only on fragments that are both `Visible` and `Active`.
+The mesh visibility is turned on by default; the main reason to turn it off is when the fragment is used to provide annotation (see "Advanced topic: Annotation").
+In that case, you want to make sure that this fragment and the fragment that is being annotated are both `Active` (see "Advanced topic: Multiple active fragments").

-The third column displays the name of the fragment, and the fourth displays the color.
+The fourth column displays the name of the fragment, and the fifth displays the color.
 These both can be edited.
 When you create a new fragment, khartes tries (not very cleverly) to guess what to name it, and chooses a color at random, so the ability to edit these may be helpful.